pomaxa/my-git-hooks/README.md

 my-git-hooks
 ============

-List of hooks, i've use;
+Some interesting hooks for git;

 Requirement:
 -----------
-Connect WebCam
+* Connect WebCam

-sudo apt-get install uvccapture
+* sudo apt-get install uvccapture

 TODO:
 -----------
-change filename generation
+* create some concole and make all paths configurable;
+* add ability to enable disable hooks